-The paddock is where teams, race organisers and race officials set up home on a World Touring Car Cup (WTCR) race weekend.
+The paddock is where teams, race organisers and race officials set up home on a TCR World Tour race weekend.
 Normally located next to the track and pit lane, it’s where teams prepare their cars for the weekend, host their hospitality, and arrange media sessions.
 For fans with passes, the paddock is a perfect opportunity to get behind the scenes and look out for their favourite drivers and personalities.

 TCR cars have become a firm fixture in international racing, having been adopted by dozens of national and regional championships around the globe.
 The WTCR – FIA World Touring Car Cup is the pinnacle of TCR racing and features privateer teams from a number of the most prestigious car manufacturers on the planet, including Hyundai.

 The pit lane is located adjacent to the track to allow easy entry and exit for all participants.
-Competitors use the pit lane to gain direct access to their garages, where mechanics carry out work on the car.
-It’s not compulsory to make a pit stop in WTCR, but if a driver has been involved in an incident they may have to come in for repairs.
-During all sessions, the pit lane must be kept clear of personnel for safety reasons
+Competitors use the pit lane to gain direct access to their garages and pit boxes, where mechanics carry out work on the car.
+It’s not compulsory to make a pit stop in TCR World Tour, but if a driver has been involved in an incident they may have to come in for repairs.
+During all sessions, the pit lane must be kept clear of personnel for safety reasons.

 The World Touring Car Cup (WTCR) was established in 2018, succeeding the World Touring Car Championship.
 WTCR adopted TCR technical regulations – a change from TC1 regulations – to become highest class of competition for TCR racing.
 Every round features a single qualifying session and two races.
 Teams and drivers compete for a world cup, so there is no direct manufacturer involvement.

 A touring car is a four or five-door production vehicle, powered by a two-litre turbocharged engine.
 Based on the road-going model, the bodywork and suspension tend to remain as production spec, with modifications made to the brakes and aerodynamics to make the car compliant with TCR regulations.
 Success ballasts are added to the three best performing cars from the previous event, and all cars are subject to Balance of Performance (BoP) adjustments.